patternfly/patternfly/src/patternfly/layouts/Bullseye/docs/code.md

 ## Overview

-The Bullseye Layout is designed to both horizontally and vertically center a single child element within its parent.
+The bullseye layout is designed to center a single child element horizontally and vertically within its parent.

 ## Usage